Adrian Mitchell: Appraisal and tributes

+Personal life

-Mitchell is survived by his wife, the actress Celia Hewitt, whose bookshop, Ripping Yarns, was in Highgate, and their two daughters Sasha and Beattie.
-He also has two sons and a daughter from his previous marriage to Maureen Bush: Briony, Alistair and Danny, with nine grandchildren.
-Mitchell and his wife had adopted Boty Goodwin (1966-1995), daughter of the artist Pauline Boty, following the death of her father, literary agent Clive Goodwin, in 1978.
-Following Boty Goodwin's death from a heroin overdose, Mitchell wrote the poem 'Especially when it snows' in her memory.
+Mitchell first married Maureen Bush, with whom he had two sons and a daughter.
+Alistair (a lawyer, died 2019 aged 61), Danny and Briony.
+They adopted Boty Goodwin (1966–1995), daughter of the artist Pauline Boty, following the death of her father, literary agent Clive Goodwin, in 1978.
+Following Boty Goodwin's death from a heroin overdose, Mitchell wrote the poem "Especially when it snows" in her memory.

+He was survived by his second wife, actress Celia Hewitt, who owned a Highgate bookshop, Ripping Yarns, and their two daughters Sasha and Beattie.